Open vs Closed Drainage System

-What is an Open Drainage System?
+What Is an Open Drainage System?

 Open Drainage System

-What is a Closed Drainage System?
+What Is a Closed Drainage System?

 Closed Drainage System